RandyGonzalez95/CS480_Gonzalez/PA11/README.md

 - Randy Gonzalez

 ## Objective:
-- To build an interactive Pinball Game.
+- To build an interactive Pool Game.
 - Use Assimp to load models and textures.
 - Use Bullet to handle the physics.

 # Assignment:
-- Building an interactive Pinball Game with models and textures loading.
+- Building an interactive Pool Game with models and textures loading.
 Use Bullet library to handle the physics of the game.

 ## Dependencies, Building, and Running
 This program only runs if a object file path is specified in the command line.
-If you place an object file in the models folder you would enter this in the command line: ./PA10
+If you place an object file in the models folder you would enter this in the command line: ./Pool

 ## Dependency Instructions
 For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).